Bond Minicar: Tax changes

 In April 1962 the purchase tax rate of 55 percent, which had been applied to all four-wheeled cars sold in the UK since the war was reduced to 45 per cent.
-In November 1962, it was reduced by another 20 per cent to 25 per cent – the same rate as that applied to three-wheelers.
+In November 1962, it was reduced by another 20 per centage points to 25 per cent – the same rate as that applied to three-wheelers.
 This rapid change meant that at the point of sale, some three-wheelers became more expensive than four-wheeled cars like the Mini.
-In response, Tom Gratrix, head of Sharp's sent a telegram to the Chancellor warning that unless a similar tax cut were given to the purchase tax rate for three-wheelers, there would be 300 redundancies and possibly the closure of the Sharp's factory.
+In response, Tom Gratrix, head of Sharp's sent a telegram to the Chancellor of the Exchequer warning that unless a similar tax cut were given to the purchase tax rate for three-wheelers, there would be 300 redundancies and possibly the closure of the Sharp's factory.
 No cut was forthcoming, sales of Minicars declined rapidly from this point and the final Minicar was produced in 1966.
 At the end of production 24,482 had been made.

-Minicar 1949–51
+Minicar (1949–1951)

 Sold as the Bond Minicar (the Mark A suffix being added only after the Mark B was introduced), the car was advertised as the world's most economical car.
 It was austere and simple in design, without luxuries.
 Production began in January 1949, although 90 per cent of the initial production was said to have been allocated to the overseas market.

 As with the prototype, a large proportion of the Minicar was made from different aluminium alloys.
 The main body was a very simple construction of 18 swg sheet with a 14 swg main bulkhead.
 The integrity of the main stressed skin structure was enhanced by the absence of doors, the bodysides being deemed low enough to be stepped over without major inconvenience (unless you were wearing a skirt).
 Most of the bodywork panels were flat or fairly simple curves whilst the compound curves of the bonnet and rear mudguard arches were pressed out as separate panels.
 The windscreen was made from Perspex.
 The car was alleged to weigh only 308 lb "all-in" or 285 lb dry and its light weight was regularly demonstrated by one person lifting the entire rear end of the car off the ground unaided.
 A test run between Preston and London at an average speed of 22.8 mph gave an average fuel consumption of 97 mpgimp for the journey.

 The car had a single bench seat with a small open compartment behind suitable for luggage.
 There was also a fold-down hood with detachable sidescreens.
 The headlights were separate units mounted on the side of the car, though of such low output, they have been described as providing "more of a glimmer than a beam".
-At the rear there was a tiny, single, centrally-mounted lamp.
+At the rear there was a tiny, single, centrally mounted lamp.